IteratorW/OpenComputers/README.md

 # OpenComputers
 Stuff for OpenComputers
-This repository is for OpenComputers stuff.
+Old stuff for OpenComputers, not updating anymore.